GSto/digital-garden/notes/developers undervalue ease-of-use.md

 > 2. It doesn't actually replace a USB drive.
 Most people I know e-mail files to themselves or host them somewhere online to be able to perform presentations, but they still carry a USB drive in case there are connectivity problems.
 This does not solve the connectivity issue.
 > 3. It does not seem very "viral" or income-generating.
 I know this is premature at this point, but without charging users for the service, is it reasonable to expect to make money off of this?

-This rhymes with, but is different than [[not invented here syndrome]].
-Not invented here syndrome is about having a bias towards the build side of [[build vs buy]].
-This fallacy is about undervaluing simplicity and customer experience.

-note to self: is there a better term for this kind of thinking?